himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

 When reading a PDF file, zooming in and out is crucial for looking at specifics or gaining an overview of the content.

-The following are the various options available in the zoom functionality:
+The following are the various options available in the Zoom functionality:

 - **Zoom In**: Click on the `+` icon in the `toolbar` to zoom in on the specific parts of the document.
 It increases the magnification of the document.